mathwhiz1212/proxmox-notes/network-configuration.md

 # Advanced Configuration

-## Bonding Physical Interfaces for Redundancy and Load Balancing.
+## Creating a Linux Bond - "Bonding" 2 Physical Interfaces for Redundancy and Load Balancing.

 First create the bond.
 Use `balance-tlb` if you don't know what link aggregation your switch supports because it will work without any switch configuration.